chuckcscccl/rustlr/README.md

 }
 impl Default for E { fn default()->Self { E::E_Nothing } }
 ```
-The form of the AST type(s) was determined by additional declarations
+The structure of the AST types was determined by declarations
 within the grammar.
 An enum is normally generated for each
 non-terminal with multiple productions, with a variant for each
 production.
 However, the enum variants generated from the productions